• Skip to primary navigation

 5. Add wine and simmer until evaporated, about 1 minute.

-6. Slowly add the warm chicken stock all at once and bring to boil.
+6. Slowly add the warm stock all at once and bring to boil.
 Reduce the heat and simmer the risotto uncovered for 20 to 22 minutes.
 Stir once or twice.
 The rice will be just tender, and the risotto will be creamy.
 Turn off the heat, cover the pan with a lid, and let the risotto sit for 5 minutes.

 7. Stir the green beans and Parmesan cheese into the risotto.
 Season to taste with salt and pepper.